moonChenHaohui/RichText/readme.md

 		richText.setRichText(info);

 ## Other
-if you like this library，please give me an star.
+if you like this library，please give me a star.